 Our objective is to make your experience participating in our auctions as easy as possible.
 If you’re new to our online auctions or would like a refresher on how things work – we’re always here to help.

-Don’t forget – you must be registered before you can bid.
+Don’t forget – you must have a Waddington’s account before you can bid.

 If there are no other bids on a lot, the first bid is called the starting bid.
 It is the lowest bid accepted for that item—and kicks off the bidding process.